 About Our Work

-In the last ten years, our work has centred on girls from the age of 14 to women up to 40 from all cultures.
-We have worked effectively in partnership with local authorities, schools, funding bodies, community based groups and youth agencies to deliver these services.
+In the past ten years, our work has centred on girls from the age of 14 to women up to 40, from all cultures.
+We have worked effectively in partnership with local authorities, schools, funding bodies, community based groups and youth agencies to deliver our services.

 Our work supports the well-being, development and achievement of women and girls in a society that still does not afford an equal place to us alongside men.
 We are explicitly feminist in our intention to promote the full potential of young women and girls.